svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * microprocessor
   * To Reinvent microprocessor https://medium.com/@veedrac/to-reinvent-the-processor-671139a4a034
   * lets build a microprocesor javascript https://tiarkrompf.github.io/notes/?/lets-build-a-microprocessor/
+  * Processor verification using efficient reductions of the logic of uninterpreted functions to propositional logic
 * parser
   * Parser https://tiarkrompf.github.io/notes/?/just-write-the-parser/
 * Provers